-Meal times provide a great opportunity to demonstrate healthy eating behaviours.
-Children are more likely to try and like foods they see their parents or carers eating.
+Meal times are a great opportunity to show your kids healthy eating behaviours such as eating more vegetables and fruits.
+Children are more likely to try and like foods they see their parents or carers eating .

 • Try a new side with an old favourite

-Here are some hygiene and safety lessons you can teach your kids.
+Here are some food safety lessons you can teach your kids.

 Be a clean cook